kdingle88/evercraft-springboot/README.md

 ##### Samples

-> As a character I want to the be able to wear leather armor so that I can soften attacks against me
+> As a adventurer I want to the be able to wear leather armor so that I can soften attacks against me

 - +2 to Armor Class